-Josh Donaldson scored from second base on a ground ball to short, to win us game three of the ALDS and sweep the Rangers.
+Josh Donaldson scored from second base on a ground ball to short to win the Blue Jays game three of the ALDS and sweep the Rangers.

-With the game tied in the 10th inning, Donaldson led off with a double, off everyone’s favorite Matt Bush.
-The Rangers decided to walk Edwin Encarnacion (who hit .375/.474/.938 in the series).
+With the game tied in the 10th inning, Donaldson led off everyone’s favourite Matt Bush with a double.
+After that, the Rangers decided to walk Edwin Encarnacion (who hit .375/.474/.938 in the series).
 Next up, Jose Bautista struck out on a full-count pitch(he had a challenging game, going 0 for 5 with 2 strikeouts).
 Russell Martin followed, hitting a double-play ball to shortstop Elvis Andrus.
 Andrus made the flip to Rougned Odor, but Odor threw wide of first.
-Mitch Moreland did an excellent job to block the throw, but Donaldson rounded third and headed for home and beat the throw home.
+Mitch Moreland did an excellent job blocking the throw, but Donaldson rounded third, headed for home, and beat the throw.

 The Rangers challenged Edwin’s slide at second, but even Joe West couldn’t mess that up.

-For the second year in a row, Rangers’ infield errors helped us pull out a win.
+For the second year in a row, the Rangers’ infield errors helped us pull out a win.

 It had been an exciting game.

 Aaron Sanchez started for the good guys.
 He gave up a single to Carlos Gomez, who stole second and scored on two ground outs to get the Rangers a run in the first.

 We would score three in the second.
 Ezequiel Carrera (leading off) singled.
 Then, an out later, Edwin would homer, and Martin would homer after another out.